What is a unit of nature? New framework shows the challenges involved with establishing a biodiversity credit market

 Author

-Sophus zu Ermgassen | Postdoctoral researcher
+Sophus zu Ermgassen | Nature finance lead, Nature-positive Hub

 I am an ecological economist specialising in biodiversity finance, nature-positive organisations, infrastructure sustainability, sustainable finance, biodiversity offsetting and ecological economics.
 My academic research features regularly in popular media including the Guardian, BBC Countryfile, the Times, Sky News, the Financial Times and the ENDS report.
-I currently hold three ongoing expert advisory roles for the UK government: on Natural England’s Biodiversity Net Gain Monitoring and Evaluation expert advisory group; the UK Treasury’s Biodiversity Economics working group; and I am an expert advisor to the International Advisory Panel on Biodiversity Credits.
+I currently am currently a Specialist Advisor to Parliament’s Environmental Audit Committee and have held 3 expert advisory roles for the UK government: on Natural England’s Biodiversity Net Gain Monitoring and Evaluation expert advisory group; the UK Treasury’s Biodiversity Economics working group; and to the International Advisory Panel on Biodiversity Credits.
 I was an expert contributor to the 2022 UK Environmental Audit Committee report on Biodiversity and Ecosystems, the Parliamentary Office for Science and Technology POSTBrief on ‘Biodiversity Net Gain’, and POSTnotes on biodiversity offsetting and just sustainability transitions.
 I also work as a freelance consultant, including hosting seminars and advising multilateral development institutions and companies on biodiversity net gain, biodiversity offset policy, nature-positive strategy and biodiversity safeguards.
-I lecture on Masters programmes at the University of Oxford, Surrey, and Imperial as well as Oxford University executive education and school access programmes, and co-supervise 5 PhD and Masters researchers.
-I’m co-host of the European Society for Ecological Economics podcast “Economics for Rebels”.
-I was named as one of the 100 most influential environmental professionals in the UK by newspaper the ENDS Report in 2022, and won the UKRI Natural Environment Research Council’s early career policy impact award in 2023.
+I lecture on Masters programmes at the University of Oxford, Surrey, and Imperial as well as Oxford University executive education and school access programmes, and lead a team of nature finance and biodiversity offsetting researchers.
+I’m co-host of the European Society for Ecological Economics podcast “Economics for Rebels”, and I co-direct the NatureFinance@Oxford seminar series at the University.
+I was named as one of the 100 most influential environmental professionals in the UK by newspaper the ENDS Report in 2022, won the UKRI Natural Environment Research Council’s early career policy impact award in 2023, led the team that won runner up most impactful research project at Oxford University in 2024 at the Vice-Chancellor’s Awards, and was named as the most impactful early-career researcher in Oxford University’s Medical, Physical and Life Sciences Division in 2024.

 My Postdoc is funded by EU Horizon 2020 project “SUPERB”, focusing on understanding and evaluating the mechanisms for financing the restoration of ecosystems across Europe.
-I also assist the biodiversity and scenario modelling work packages for the Agile Sprint project: Operationalising Treasury Green Book Guidance on biodiversity.
+I also lead an AGILE Sprint on how the UK governments can achieve its finance goals under the Kunming-Montreal global biodiversity framework.

 Author